How to Heal a Leaky Gut (Your Guide to Restoring Gut Health)

 Did you know that the quality and quantity of your sleep can influence the distribution of bacteria in your gut?

-According to studies, poor sleep habits can disrupt the balance of beneficial gut bacteria, leading to inflammation and leaky gut syndrome.
+Studies have shown that poor sleep habits can disrupt the balance of beneficial gut bacteria, leading to inflammation and leaky gut syndrome.

 To support better gut health, prioritize consistent and restful sleep by establishing a bedtime routine, creating a peaceful sleeping environment, and practicing relaxation techniques like meditation or deep breathing before bed.